Skip to main content

 Accepted run

-An Accepted run indicates to other users that the run is an accurate representation of the scenario.
+An Accepted run indicates to other users that the inputs and configurations are an accurate representation of the scenario.

 Activities